mikey-austin/notify/README.md

 SMS Gateway Providers
 ---------------------

-Currently there are two reference provider implementations for email and SMS dispatch.
 There are currently SMS drivers for the following services:

 - Burst SMS
 - Esendex